Paul Taublieb: Sports

 Taublieb is one of the creators of the ESPN X Games and has produced many of the moto-x competitions.
 He also produces live content and athlete features for the event.
 Alongside partners Rob Dyrdek and David Paull, Taublieb created ISX Scoring, the premier real-time scoring system for action sports events.

 Short Form

 Taublieb Films is the creative agency of record for Monster Energy and produces viral videos and other content for clients including Ferrari, Lamborghini, Fox Studios, Disney, and ESPN.
 He also creates short-form viral videos with talent including Rob Drydek and Wee Man.
 In 2014, he produced and directed the soccer video "Abuelo Memo" for the Mexican company Coppel.
 It quickly went viral and currently has over 100 million views worldwide.

 Personal life

 Education

 Taublieb attended Great Neck North High School before studying English at the University at Buffalo and philosophy at SUNY Plattsburgh.

 Family

 He and his wife Susan Cooper have three sons, Zev, Ari, and Noah Taublieb.
 He currently lives in Malibu.

+Ari Taublieb is an internet personality known for his "Early Retirement Academy" and VP role at Root Financial Partners.